gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 ## Day 12 Jan 31, 2018

 #### Dependency Inversion Principle

+> High level modules should not depend upon low level modules.
+> Both should depend upon abstractions.
+> Abstractions should not depend upon details.
+> Details should depend upon abstraction
+- **rule**: design to an interface, not an implementation

-- Packages that are maximally stable should be maximally abstract.
-Instable packages should be concrete.
-The abstraction of a package should be in proportion to its stability.
+> Packages that are maximally stable should be maximally abstract.
+> Instable packages should be concrete.
+> The abstraction of a package should be in proportion to its stability.
+- kinda like the Hollywood principle - don't call us we'll call you
 - can have partner apps
 - concrete but has business rules that are likely to change

 #### Interface Segregation Principle
-- Clients shouls not be forced to depend upon interfaces that they do not use
+- Clients should not be forced to depend upon interfaces that they do not use
 - if there are 2 non-cohesive functionalities, keep them separate
 - avoids design of fat interfaces and provides clear design to user
 - break the functionalities into atomic interfaces that can be then individually accessed by the user

 #### Law of Demeter
+> Each unit should have only limited knowledge about other units: only units "closely" related to the current unit.
+- style for building systems
+- "only talk to immediate frens"

 ### Design Principles for Security

 #### Principle of Least Privilege
+> The principle of least privilege states that a subject should be given only those privileges that it needs in order to complete its task.
+- if subject does not need access, it shouldn't have access

-#### Fail-Safe Defaults
+#### Fail-Safe Defaults Principles
+> The principle of fail-safe defaults states that, unless a subject is given explict access to an object, it should be denied access to that object.
 - when system fails we back up
-- unless subject is given explicit access to an object, it should beb denied access to that object
 - assumes tHt the default access to an object is none
 - if the subject is unable to complete its action or task, it should undo those changes it made to thte security state of the system becore it terminates
 - fault-tolerance: when we can't guarantee that system will behave in a safe way

 #### Principle of Economy of Mechanism
-- security mechanisms should be as simple as possible
+> Security mechanisms should be as simple as possible
+- if design and implementation are simple, there is fewer possibility for errors
+- simple design => less assumptions, less risks, simpler testing

 ## Day 13 Feb 2, 2018

-**skipped**
+#### Principle of Complete Mediation
+> requires that all accesses to objects be checked to ensure they are allowed.
+- restricts the caching of information
+- OS mediates these actions (determining if allowsed and providing resources)

+#### Open Design
+> The security of a mechanism should not depend on the secrecy of its design or implementation
+- complexity does not add security

+#### Separation of Privilege
+> A system should not grant permission based on a single condition
+- this is restrictive because it limits access
+- equivalent to separation of duty principle

+#### Least Common Mechanism
+> The mechanisms used to access resources should not be shared.
+- to prevent information being transmitted through channels
+- also a restrictive one

+#### Psychological Acceptability
+> Security mechanisms should not make the resouce more difficult to access than if the security mechanisms were not present
+- recognizes human element in security
+- configuring and executing should be easy and intuitive
+- interpret as: the security mechanism may add extra burden but that burden must be minimal and reasonable

 ## Day 14 Feb 5, 2018